How Much Will Medicare Cost In 2025?

 OUT-PATIENT HOSPITAL SERVICES

 In addition to the amount you pay the doctor, you’ll also usually pay the hospital a co-payment for each service you get in a hospital outpatient setting, except for certain preventive services that don’t have a co-payment.
-In most cases, the co-payment can’t be more than the Part A hospital stay deductible for each service.
+In most cases, the co-payment cannot exceed the Part A hospital stay deductible for each service.

 PART C PREMIUM (MEDICARE ADVANTAGE)